nmagee/sqs-practice/README.md

 2. Each message contains two custom `MessageAttributes`: `order` and `word`.
 For instance, one message might contain an order of `3` and a word of `what`.
 3. You should determine some method for storing these values as a pair.
 There are many options: in a Python collection object, in a text file, an SQL database, a MongoDB collection, etc.
 4. Once you have picked up your messages, your python should reassemble the words by using the `order` value.
 This will reveal a phrase that you should then manually enter into the `phrase.txt` file.
 DO NOT reassemble the messages by hand.
-5. Finally, your python should also delete the messages after you have processed them.
+5. Finally, your python should delete all messages after processing.
 This should not be done by hand.

 ## Setup